Mindfulness Training Exercises And Practices You Can Do Today

 The practice of mindfulness involves radical acceptance of oneself.
 You may find it easy to have compassion for others but struggle to foster self-love.
 Mindfulness helps people let go of negative self-perceptions.
 When you have maladaptive thoughts, stop what you’re doing, close your eyes (if you can), take a deep breath in, and breathe out.
 Ground yourself and remember that you have value.

-Common mindfulness exercises
+Common mindfulness training practices and exercises

 Part of the appeal of mindfulness is its versatility.
 You can practice fostering a sense of presence almost anytime and anywhere.
 The following are a few mindfulness exercises that you can incorporate into your daily life: